 It aims to lessen the burden of disease, especially tropical and infectious diseases, through specific and general interventions; the optimal organisation of accessible, adequate, integral and efficient health, with special attention for those with poor means and other at-risk groups; and the development of an international health care policy based on universal human rights.

-- Unit of Health Services Organisation
+- Unit of Health Systems

 - Unit of Public Sector Health Care

 - Unit of Maternal and Reproductive Health

 - Unit of General Epidemiology and Disease Control

 - Unit of Epidemiology and Control of Tropical Diseases

 - Unit of Epidemiology and Control of HIV/STD